-- a site location map; - a table of suggested and required agencies, municipalities, groups, or individuals with whom coordination is desirable: - a table of potential utility conflicts; - an Issues and Opportunities Schematic plan, and/or conceptual drawings; - a narrative report describing the desired and agreed upon general landscape character and landscape goals for each of the project's target areas.
-The narrative shall explain how existing site conditions, as provided in the Issues and Opportunities Schematic, have been addressed; the project overview; the landscape concept and proposed options; how the desired landscape character will be accomplished; maintenance; suggested opportunities; any proposed changes to the drainage and grading design; and a discussion of the pros and cons of any alternates that are included in the submission; - a plan view showing the conceptual layout of the proposed landscape design, suggested planting, and mowing pattern treatments (see Appendix 6 for Illinois Tollway's Roadside Mowing Policy).
-The plan or plans shall be coordinated with drainage and grading design concepts and any utility layouts to ensure the development of a single, clear landscape design and the avoidance of any future conflicts on-site; - views to or from the site that should be screened, and any important viewsheds that are to be protected or enhanced, shall be indicated on the plans; - show all sensitive environmental areas to be protected, enhanced and/or mitigated (including but not limited to wetlands).
-Include location, size, and I.D. number of existing wetland areas, other environmentally sensitive areas; - cross sections or enlargements shall display the viability of the conceptual design; - the plans shall be at a maximum 1 inch = 100 feet scale to represent the overall concept and typical landscape treatments, and at a minimum of 1 inch = 50 feet to adequately represent typical segments of the concept where additional detail is desirable; - a list or copies of the relevant information and design criteria collected through the coordination process; - a list of plant types intended to be used, including appropriate background information, if needed; - a rough cost estimate; - any additional information required by Illinois Tollway PM; and - Prepare and submit the Landscape Design Submittal Checklist, Section A, Landscape Design Concept Submittal located in Appendix 7.
+- Site location map; - Table of suggested and required agencies, municipalities, groups, or individuals with whom coordination is desirable: - Table of potential utility conflicts; - An Issues and Opportunities Schematic plan, and/or conceptual drawings; - Narrative report describing the desired and agreed upon general landscape character and landscape goals for each of the project's target areas.
+The narrative shall explain how existing site conditions, as provided in the Issues and Opportunities Schematic, have been addressed; the project overview; the landscape concept and proposed options; how the desired landscape character will be accomplished; maintenance; suggested opportunities; any proposed changes to the drainage and grading design; and a discussion of the pros and cons of any alternates that are included in the submission; - A plan view showing the conceptual layout of the proposed landscape design, suggested planting, and mowing pattern treatments (see Appendix 7 for Illinois Tollway's Roadside Mowing Policy).
+The plan or plans shall be coordinated with drainage and grading design concepts and any utility layouts to ensure the development of a single, clear landscape design and the avoidance of any future conflicts on-site; - Views to or from the site that should be screened, and any important viewsheds that are to be protected or enhanced, shall be indicated on the plans; - Show all sensitive environmental areas to be protected, enhanced and/or mitigated (including but not limited to wetlands).
+Include location, size, and I.D. number of existing wetland areas, other environmentally sensitive areas; - Cross sections or enlargements shall display the viability of the conceptual design; - The plans shall be at a maximum 1 inch = 100 feet scale to represent the overall concept and typical landscape treatments, and at a minimum of 1 inch = 50 feet to adequately represent typical segments of the concept where additional detail is desirable; - A list or copies of the relevant information and design criteria collected through the coordination process; - A list of plant types intended to be used, including appropriate background information, if needed; - A rough cost estimate; - Any additional information required by Illinois Tollway PM; and

+Prepare and submit the Landscape Design Submittal Checklist, Section A, Landscape Design Concept Submittal located in Appendix 8.